 They make bigger hooked style clips but I like these small ones because they stay more or less, hidden.

-I actually think I like this simple solution to having back patio door curtains rather than having a regular curtain rod.
+I actually think I like this simple and easy solution to having back patio door curtains rather than having a regular curtain rod.

 The slider for the vertical blinds allows me to have the curtains pushed open and out of the way when I need them to be or slide them fully closed if we choose to.